 Be prepared for some surprise visitors!
 Joining Mrs. Woodley when you least expect it will be some folks who have a lot to say about what's wrong and what's right about health care.
 Watch for a feisty great-grandmother with 100 years of health experiences, a 47-year-old woman with breast cancer.
 You won’t want to miss this!

 About our Presenter:

-Anita Woodley is an Emmy Award-winning journalist, producer performer poet, playwright and mixed-media folk artist.
+Anita Woodley is an Emmy Award-winning journalist, health educator entertainer, producer, playwright and mix-media folk artist.
 She’s also a certified HIV counselor, Drama and Literary Teaching Artist, and Safe Touch Educator.
 Mrs. Woodley has written and performed 15 “enthnodrama” health disparity shows, including the critically-acclaimed Trials, not Tribulations: Clinical Trial Choice for African-Americans; Bucking The Medical and Mental Bull: Black Males and the Healthcare System; Mama Juggs: Breast Cancer, and Brickhouse – The Remodel: Reversing Pre-Diabetes and Obesity.
 As a television and radio journalist for more than 20 years, Anita Woodley worked at CNN, Public Radio and NBC.
 Watch videos and more: www.AnitaWoodley.com.